mbabynames search ✿

 Brecken Isaiah

-Brecken translates to "noble and strong".
+Brecken translates to "freckled".
 Isaiah to "God is salvation".
 Together they create a full-name meaning with real texture.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Brecken Samuel